tunaphish/blog/content/notes/your-work-does-not-speak-for-itself.md

+---
-# Your Work does not speak for itself
+title: Your Work Does not Speak for Itself
+---
 emotions and feelings are critical to conveying things, especially as an artist. the context around something provides a frame for how your audience should view your piece.